-Many companies basically all offer the same services, but some specialise in older customers, at risk customers (complex medical conditions) and family policies.
+Many companies basically all offer the same services, but most either do not cover anyone over age 70 or have significantly limited coverage.
+Plus, anyone at risk customers (complex medical conditions) and family policies require a broader network.
 The majority of these policies will be accepted in almost every private clinic.
 However, we recommend checking all the ins and outs of the policy beforehand with the help of a professional in the sector.

 Dentistry, much like health care, is also highly regarded here in Spain and many people travel far and wide to benefit from the services.
 The prices are incredibly affordable in comparison to other countries, and the treatment is second to none.
 However, dental treatments are not covered by the Spanish state health system unless it’s an absolute emergency, i.e. all procedures need to be paid for, unless you hold a private policy.

 All residents of Spain are entitled to antenatal and birth care free of charge.